trailofbits/circomspect/README.md

 #### 7. Field element comparisons (Informational)

-Field elements are normalized to the interval `(-p/2, p/2]` before they are compared by first reducing them modulo `p` and then mapping them to the correct interval by mapping `x` to `x > p/2? x - p: x`.
+Field elements are normalized to the interval `(-p/2, p/2]` before they are compared by first reducing them modulo `p` and then mapping them to the correct interval by subtracting `p` from the value `x`, if `x` is greater than `p/2`.
 In particular, this means that `p/2 + 1 < 0 < p/2 - 1`.
 This can be surprising if you are used to thinking of elements in `GF(p)` as unsigned integers.